KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 11. found '<sub>2</sub>' in file `ru.json`: Replace it with `²`
 12. found 'Magic Mirror' in file `netatmo.js`: Replace it with `MagicMirror²`
 13. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-14. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.

 ## [MMM-Netatmo by RaymondMolenaar](https://github.com/RaymondMolenaar/MMM-Netatmo)